EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/abryan.md

 days, culminating in the slaying of Lula.
 Heavily injured by the battle, Arapoaz fell into a deep slumber under the glacier.

-Six hundred years after Arapoaz was defeated, his following remains strong.
+It has been six hundred years since Arapoaz began his rest, yet his following remains strong.

 ## Appearance